cskitty/cskitty.github.io/_posts/2020-08-8-graph-algorithms.md

 the property that for any two nodes A and B, there is exactly one way to travel between A and B.

-The root of a tree is the one vertex that is placed at the top, and is where we usually start our tree traversals from.
-Usually, problems don’t tell us where the tree is rooted at, and it usually doesn’t matter either; trees can be arbitrarily rooted (here, we’ll use the convention of rooting at index 1).
-Every node except the root node has a parent.
-The parent of a node s is defined as
-follows: On the path from the root to s, the node that is one closer to the root than s is the parent of s.
-Each non-root node has a unique parent.

-Child nodes are the opposite.
-They lie one farther away from the root than their parent node.
-Unlike parent nodes, these are not unique.
-Each node can have arbitrarily many child nodes, and nodes can also have zero children.
-If a node s is the parent of a node t, then t is the child node of s.

-A leaf node is a node that has no children.
-Leaf nodes can be identified quite easily because there is only one edge adjacent to them.

 ## Graph Representations